 - Most first-year freshmen receive advising, support and enrollment assistance from the Matador Advising Hub.
 Be sure to regularly check your CSUN Gmail for important messages from the Hub, including a link to sign up for a freshman registration workshop.

 - Incoming EOP freshmen and transfer students are served by the Student Services Center/EOP Satellite housed in their respective academic college.
 Exploratory EOP students are served by the Advising Resource Center/EOP Satellite.

 - Students participating in the Liberal Studies Integrated Teacher Education Program (ITEP)-Freshmen Option are served by the Liberal Studies Program located in EA 100.
 Students majoring in all other options of Liberal Studies are served by the Matador Advising Hub throughout their first year at CSUN.

-- New international freshmen and transfer students are served by the Undergraduate Studies International Academic Advisement Office.
+- New international freshmen and transfer students are served by the The Hub-International Academic Advisement Office.

 - Advising of domestic transfer students varies by academic college and major.
 You will receive communications providing guidance, but don’t hesitate to contact the Student Services Center/EOP Satellite for your college or your academic program for information and support.

 Some continuing second-year and upper division students will be required to meet with an advisor on a regular basis.
 Even if it isn’t required, it is very helpful to regularly meet with an advisor to ensure you are on track for graduation.

 Advising of continuing second-year and upper division students varies by academic college and major.
 Advising is offered by the Student Services Center/EOP Satellite or a faculty or staff advisor in your academic program.
 If you are not certain where to go for advising and support, you can always contact the Office of Undergraduate Studies or the Student Services Center/EOP Satellite for your academic college and ask.